OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

 In your OpenNebula front-end, install the Prometheus package.
 This package includes:

-  - The OpenNebula exporter.
   - The `Prometheus monitoring system binary <https://github.com/prometheus/prometheus>`_.
   - The `Prometheus Alertmanager binary <https://github.com/prometheus/alertmanager>`_.

+You should also install the Prometheus-KVM package that includes metric exporters.
+This package includes:

+  - The OpenNebula exporter.
+  - The OpenNebula Libvirt exporter (unused in Front-ends).
+  - The `Prometheus Node exporter binary <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.

-Prometheus and Alertmanager are free software and they are re-distributed for your convinience under the terms of the Apache License 2.0, as described in the `Prometheus <https://github.com/prometheus/prometheus/blob/main/LICENSE>`_ and `Alertmanger <https://github.com/prometheus/alertmanager/blob/main/LICENSE>`_ licenses respectively.
+Prometheus, Alertmanager Node Exporter are free software and they are re-distributed for your convinience under the terms of the Apache License 2.0, as described in the `Prometheus <https://github.com/prometheus/prometheus/blob/main/LICENSE>`_, `Alertmanager <https://github.com/prometheus/alertmanager/blob/main/LICENSE>`_ and `Node exporter <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_ licenses respectively.

 Note that you will be able to use any existing installation of both systems after the installation.